paboyle/Grid/README.md

   RealF, RealD, ComplexF, ComplexD

-MPI parallelism is UNIMPLEMENTED and for now only OpenMP and SIMD parallelism is present in the library.
+MPI, OpenMP, and SIMD parallelism are present in the library.

    You can give `configure' initial values for configuration parameters by setting variables in the command line or in the environment.
 Here